Go To Global Site

 Osteoporosis is a disease where the density and quality of bone are reduced, making bones fragile and increasing the risk of fracture.1 A normal part of ageing is losing bone at a greater rate than the rate at which new bone grows.
 However, some people lose bone at a much faster rate than normal, which can lead to osteoporosis.1

-Osteoporosis affects almost four million people in the UK and leads to approximately 520,000 fragility fractures each year.2 The condition disproportionately impacts postmenopausal women, who have a 50% chance of sustaining an osteoporosis-related fracture in their lifetime.3
+Osteoporosis affects over three million people in the UK and leads to over 500,000 people needing hospital treatment for fragility fractures each year.2 The condition disproportionately impacts postmenopausal women, who have a 50% chance of sustaining an osteoporosis-related fracture in their lifetime.3

 Osteoporosis is often an asymptomatic ‘silent’ disease and many people aren’t aware they have it until they have broken a bone.4 As a result, it is underdiagnosed and often goes untreated.5